NevermindNilas/TheAnimeScripter/README.md

 - [Massive] After Effects will now only upscale the trimmed part, not the whole clip.
 - [Massive] Increased Rife performance by 50% and bumped up the version to 4.13.
 - [Massive] Added Model chaining in the script, now multiple models can be ran at once.
+- [Massive] New and Improved UI within After Effects.
+- About 20x faster FFMPEG download.
+- [Massive] Better start-up times and overall processing times.
+- [Massive] Upscaling and Interpolating now requires only 1 decode and encode cycle meaning faster processing times.
+- Fixed CPU Inference
+- The models can now be downloaded on the go.
+- Added logging for easier debugging
+- [Massive] Official 0.1 Release (12/19/2023)